Wood Lake Nature Center

 See below for project updates, architectural renderings, project timeline, financial information, and more.

-During construction, Wood Lake’s trails will still be open to the public and many of Wood Lake’s spring/summer camps and programs will still take place, both at the nature center and at various parks in Richfield.
-See this year’s 2025 Spring/Summer Program Guide for a details.
-Registration for summer programs is now open.
-The new building is expected to open Fall 2026.
+The Wood Lake building is now closed to the public for construction.
+During construction, Wood Lake’s trails will still be open to the public and many of Wood Lake’s camps and programs will still take place, both at the nature center and at various parks in Richfield.
+Visitors are advised to park on 69th Street, just east of Lyndale, and use the Lyndale Avenue entrance at 69th and Lyndale.

 Project Updates: